-An app that helps overcome language barriers in prehospital emergency situations needs to be reliable, rapid-to-use, and usable offline and has to be run on a handy and sturdy device.
-The app operator should be the paramedic, as patients might not be able to use a digital device or maintain good hygiene.
+An app that is to help overcome language barriers in prehospital emergency situations needs to be reliable, rapid-to-use, usable offline, and has to be run on a handy and sturdy device.
+The app operator should be the paramedic, as patients might not be able to use a digital device and to maintain good hygiene.

-To enable paramedic-patient communication that resembles as closely as possible a normal verbal interaction and to include illiterate and myopic patients, all phrases needed to be provided as audible messages.
-For app use in noisy surroundings, with hearing impaired patients, or to ensure confidential matters would be addressed sensitively and discreetly, phrases should also be displayed in text on the device.
+To enable paramedic-patient communication to resemble as closely as possible a normal verbal interaction and to include illiterate and myopic patients, all phrases needed to be provided as audible messages.
+For app use in noisy surroundings, with hearing impaired patients or to ensure confidential matters would be addressed sensitively and discreetly, phrases should also be displayed in text on the device.

-Speech recognition is not yet reliable enough for clinical deployment, especially in situations where the environment is noisy, several speakers are involved, and colloquial expressions or dialects are being used.
-Therefore, all questions have to be posed in a way that patients can answer them nonverbally; that is, questions have to be closed-ended or contain a request to show something.
-Patients have to feel confident on how to answer, and the (nonverbal) answers have to be understood unambiguously by the paramedics.
-If it is not clear which language a patient understands, the patient should be able to select the language she or he prefers.
-In addition, it should be possible to check whether the patient understands the selected language.
+Speech recognition is not yet reliable enough for clinical deployment, especially in situations where the environment is noisy, several speakers are involved and colloquial expressions or dialects are being used.
+Therefore, all questions have to be posed in a way that patients can answer them nonverbally, that is questions have to be closed-ended or contain a request to show something.
+Patients have to feel confident on how to answer and the (non-verbal) answers have to be understood unambiguously by the paramedics.
+If it is not clear which language a patient understands, the patient should be able to select the language s/he prefers.
+In addition, there should be a possibility to check whether the patient understands the selected language.

 The solution for our study consists of a smartphone-based app.
-The app's main functions are outlined in Figure 3 and described in the following sections.
+The app's main functions are outlined in Figure 3, which are described below.